Uniforms of the British Army: Red coats

 By the end of the 17th century, the colour of the uniforms of the English Army was largely settled on red with few exceptions.
-Red tunics became the norm for line infantry, including foot guards, and certain other units.
+Red coats became the norm for line infantry, including foot guards, and certain other units.
 The practice of distinguishing regiments by different facings was in general use by the early 18th century.
 In the decades after the end of the Napoleonic Wars, British Army uniforms trended towards extravagance rather than practicality.
 That trend was reversed during the Crimean War with the adoption of looser fitting tunics and more practical headdresses.
 At the time, the Royal Artillery, Royal Engineers, Royal Sappers and Miners, and the Commissariat Department and transport organs were not part of the British Army but of the Board of Ordnance.
 After the Crimean War, the Board of Ordnance was abolished and these units (with the Royal Sappers and Miners having been amalgamated into the Royal Engineers) and the Commissariat, stores and transport organs (re-organized ultimately into the Army Ordnance Corps and the Army Service Corps, both since amalgamated into today's Royal Logistic Corps), were transferred to the British Army.
 The Royal Artillery wore dark blue tunics.
 Red tunics were however retained by the Royal Engineers (the pre-Crimean War, officer-only Royal Engineers and the Corps of Royal Sappers and Miners, made up of other-ranks, originally wore blue jackets, but first wore red during the Napoleonic Wars), line infantry and most other units, including cavalry, except in India where drab coloured garments were introduced in 1848 and worn increasingly from 1857 on.